iturdikulov/notes/computing.md

 ---
-title: "Computing"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Computing

 > Computing is any goal-oriented activity requiring, benefiting from, or
 > creating computing machinery.
 It includes the study and experimentation of